sienlonglim/financial_analysis_forecasting/README.md

 ## Upcoming works
-1. Consider if Pydantic would be useful here, if so, try it out
+1. To build time series forecaster onto Streamlit next
-2. Consider other databases (DuckDB, PostgresSQL)
+2. Consider use of other databases (DuckDB, PostgresSQL) for learning
-3. Add RMSE or other metrics into TS validation
-4. Optimize for SARIMA parameters

 # Part 1 Time Series analysis and forecasting:
 This script aims to perform SARIMA to analyse stock prices and forecast into the future with the following purposes: